nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest tutormaster.jar.
+1. Download the latest `tutormaster.jar`.

 1. Copy the file to the folder you want to use as the home folder for your TutorMaster.